blockbusterdev/three-flare-curve/README.md

-# 3D Car Show
+# three-flare-curve

-Welcome to the **3D Car Show project**!
-This web application showcases a **dynamic and interactive 3D** environment where users can explore various car models using React Three Fiber and Three.js.
+Welcome to the **three-flare-curve project**!
+This web application showcases a **dynamic and interactive 3D** environment where users can explore various models using React Three Fiber and Three.js.
 The project aims to provide an engaging user experience with modern web technologies.

 ## Table of Contents